Capital City: Addis Ababa

 Ethiopia is Africa’s oldest independent country.
 Other than a brief spell of Italian occupation from 1936–41, the country has avoided colonial rule.
 In 1974, the military deposed Emperor Haile Selassie, who had ruled since 1930, and established a socialist state.
 However, bloody coups, wide scale droughts, famine and ongoing war with neighbouring Eritrea devastated the country in the decades that followed.
 The first multi-party elections were held until 1995.

-Like the majority of developing countries in Africa, Ethiopia’s economy relies on agriculture.
+Ethiopia’s economy relies on agriculture.
 The most famous of Ethiopia’s exports is coffee, which is actually believed to have originated in the country.
 But the well-publicised droughts and unstable climate have posed problems for farmers.

 In an attempt to reduce the reliance on agriculture, the government is pushing to diversify into manufacturing, textiles, and energy generation.
 Progress is being made, but, as the world’s most populous landlocked country, Ethiopia faces many challenges and remains one of the poorest countries on earth.